onetesthub/jetrunner-cli/README.md

-# Jetman CLI
+# Jetrunner CLI

-#### Jetman is a command line interface.
+#### Jetrunner is a command line interface.
 It allows you to run all the suites and fetching the response directly from the command line.

-#### Jetman resides in the NPM registry and on Github.
+#### Jetrunner resides in the NPM registry and on Github.

 ## Links
 - **[Documentation](https://jetmanlabs.com/maindoc.html#download_and_installation)**